linomp/arduino-mqtt-coap-webthing/README.md

-# Motion classification application on an arduino board supporting multiple IoT Protocols
+# Motion classification application on an Arduino board supporting multiple IoT Protocols

 Final project of the Enabling Technologies for IIoT Summer School by University of Pisa, 2022.